SAGUI: SED-based Segmentation of Multi-band Galaxy Images -- Application to JADES in GOODS-South: Conclusions

 The application to the JADES sample shows that this strategy can recover meaningful internal organization across a broad range of systems, from relatively undisturbed spirals to strongly asymmetric and interacting galaxies.
 When combined with region-based SED fitting, the segmentation provides an effective route toward spatially resolved maps of stellar population properties, while retaining a close connection to the observed morphology.
 In this sense, \textsc{sagui} provides a practical interface between modern multi-band imaging surveys and downstream inference tools aimed at characterizing the internal physics of galaxies.

+A current limitation of the method is that spatial contiguity is not explicitly enforced during clustering.
+Since the segmentation is driven primarily by similarity in SED space, spatially disconnected regions may be assigned to the same \textsc{sagui} group when their multi-band photometric properties are sufficiently similar.
+For SED-based spatial maps this is not necessarily problematic, as physically distinct regions may share similar colours or stellar-population properties.
+However, such segments should not always be interpreted as spatially contiguous morphological units.
+When needed, contiguity can be introduced through a post-processing layer, such as connected-component or spatial-instance labels within each \textsc{sagui} group, or more directly through spatially regularized clustering.

 Looking ahead, the framework is naturally suited to extensions in both methodology and application.
-On the methodological side, future developments will explore alternative similarity measures tailored to specific scientific goals, including studies of emission lines, kinematics, and related observables.
-We also plan to investigate more flexible clustering strategies and improved treatments of diffuse low-surface-brightness components.
+On the methodological side, future developments will explore alternative similarity measures tailored to specific scientific goals, including studies of emission lines, kinematics, and related observables, as well as more flexible clustering strategies, spatial regularization, and improved treatments of diffuse low-surface-brightness components.
+These extensions may be particularly relevant where kinematics and local continuity often carry direct physical meaning.
 On the observational side, the approach is readily applicable to forthcoming large imaging datasets, for which physically informed and scalable segmentation will become increasingly important.
 We therefore view \textsc{sagui} as a step toward a more coherent analysis of resolved galaxy structure in the era of deep, multi-band surveys.